so Last July 31, I went to Kalanggaman Island together with my friends. It was a very nerve-wrecking experience that the squad will never forget.

 Finally, food was served and we took our lunch in the yacht while waiting to be transferred to a smaller boat.
 The foods were tasty but unfortunately, some of my friends already lost their appetite due to the long and risky travel.
 The island was very lovely but the excitement that we felt days before the trip was already replaced by anxiety.

 We only had a few hours left to enjoy the island.
 So we just savored the moment and took lots of pictures.
-However, we ended up losing all the pictures because my boyfriend’s phone fell underwater and it died.
+However, we ended up losing all the pictures because my friend’s phone fell underwater and it died.
 RIP Samsung Galaxy S7 edge.

 Kalanggaman Island is such a beauty.
 It’s definitely more beautiful with a good weather.
 It is a sandbar so you are really in the middle of the ocean.
 At that time, the waves were angrier on one side of the island.
 The ocean was not in its excellent crystal clear form.